 "I want to create inspiring content like you! l feel like I'm too boring.
 No one will care what I have to say."

 I have heard variations of these statements from so many women in my life.
-From comments on Instagram photos, to Facebook messages, and late night phone calls, my fellow female creators are all saying the same thing: that they are scared to be vulnerable.
+From comments on Instagram photos to Facebook messages, and late-night phone calls, my fellow female creators are all saying the same thing: they are scared of being vulnerable.
 They are afraid to open up and show their "true selves" to their audiences on social media.